sisinflab/GTE-Zero-Shot-Recsys/README.md

     --plm <plm_type> \
 ```
 **Arguments**
 - `-m`: The sequential recommendation model you want to test.
-Please, select one of `UniSRec`, `SASRecText`, `GRU4RecText`.
+Please, specify one of `UniSRec`, `SASRecText`, `GRU4RecText`.
 - `--plm`: The PLM type.
 Plese, select one of `blair-base`, `blair-large`, `nvembedv2`, `kalm`, `openai`.

-Once you create the necessary config files, you can run the experiments via the following command:
+Once you created the necessary config files, you can run the experiments via the following command:

 ```bash
 python run.py \